Eastwick, Philadelphia: History

 Designing the project was the Greek urban planner Constantinos Apostolou Doxiadis, mastermind of Islamabad, Riyadh, and Baghdad's Revolution City.
 In these cities, he had made a name for himself by integrating city and countryside in a way that he, and state officials, hoped would ease the transition of rural migrants to urban space.
 Put differently, Doxiadis's designs were seen as anti-communist.
 In Eastwick, Doxiadis's work took the form of row houses on cul-de-sac streets, with traffic funneled toward peripheral roads.
 The neighborhood was one of only three in Philadelphia that grew in population between 1970 and 1990.

 The John Heinz National Wildlife Refuge at Tinicum extends from Eastwick to Tinicum Township, Pennsylvania.
 Eastwick contains a large industrial area where manufacturing and distributing uses take advantage of proximity to the Airport, Interstate 95, and Center City Philadelphia.
 There are many gas tank farms, oil refineries, and a sewage treatment plant.
 The area offers affordable land for industrial uses at reportedly "one-third the cost of outlying suburbs," while enabling companies to remain in the city where employees can utilize public transit.

 The neighborhood has been the site of controversy for a number of issues.
 Some blocks are located in a flood plain, leading to flooded, abandoned homes and vacant lots that are often used for illegal dumping.
 Issues of environmental regulation and brownfields cleanup have also figured into the history of Eastwick.
 The Philadelphia metropolitan area's main post office, formerly housed next to 30th Street Station, moved to a larger, auto-oriented facility in Eastwick in 2006.
 This move was long criticized by neighborhood groups.

 1946 Eastwick General Electric plant strike

-From February 25 until March 18, 1946, a surging crowd of more than 3,000 electrical strikers protested around Eastwick and the area's former General Electric plant in connection with a court injunction prohibiting mass picketing at the plant by Judge Thomas D. Finletter, which led with a total of 25,000 demonstrators.
+From January 15 until March 18, 1946, a surging crowd of more than 3,000 electrical strikers protested around Eastwick and the area's former General Electric plant in connection with a court injunction prohibiting mass picketing at the plant by Judge Thomas D. Finletter, which led with a total of 25,000 demonstrators.
 The protests later turned into a "siege of violence" three days after the protests started.
-There were reports of 20 injuries, 17 protestors detaining by officers, and reports of protestors giving the Nazi salute forcing nearly 300 officers to break up the violence.
+There were reports of 20 injuries, 17 protestors detained by officers, and reports of protestors giving hateful speeches, including the Nazi salute, forcing nearly 300 officers to break up the violence.

 The strike came to a conclusion on March 18, 1946, when employees returned back to the plant.